Are you looking for some fun date night ideas and activities near Nashville TN?

 The Ryman Auditorium is home to the world’s most famous piece of acoustic furniture, the ‘old’ stage piano.
 It is also where Johnny Cash made his debut performance on September 12th, 1954.

-Dine at one of Nashville TN’s most popular restaurants
+Dine at one of Nashville TN’s most popular restaurants.

 Our favorites include City House, Hattie B’s Hot Chicken, Julep, and 12th South Taproom & Wine Bar.
+You can have a romantic dinner (or watch each other devour hot chicken and waffles).

-Stop by West Side Coffee for brunch!
+Stop by West Side Coffee for brunch.

 You will need it after all that walking around downtown.
 It is located in Hillsboro Village, so you can also shop while waiting for your meal.